Sepphod/CppND-Capstone-Snake-Game/README.md

 ## Next steps

 The game is in a stable state.
-It covers almost all in the [rubic]() required C++ features.
+It covers almost all of the rubic required C++ features.
 Though an interesting developer can even extend more features like:

 - snakes should not touch other snakes
 - more salt in the ___smartness___ of the computer controlled snakes.